 - education and retraining and much more.

-The Amputation Foundation will continue to support these people with their needs moving forward through rehabilitation and on to retraining for future employment and even sports and hobbies which may require adaptations or specialist inclusive activities.
+The Amputation Foundation will continue to support amputees with their needs moving forward through rehabilitation and on to retraining for future employment and even sports and hobbies which may require adaptations or specialist inclusive activities.

 Following the success and growth of AIM, it has been vital to set up the Amputation Foundation as a registered charity.
-Using our experiences and connections from working at AIM, we have created this charity to assist hospital professionals throughout the UK, for them to contact the Amputation Foundation when they have amputees within their working environment, Amputation Foundation can then learn basic information about the amputee and instruct the relevant support person/group/network to meet with the amputee and act as an immediate mentor to help them through the initial process of living life without limb(s).
-All individuals/groups/networks that work with any amputees that have been referred through the Amputation Foundation, they have to follow our code of conduct and can only provide information to that amputee that has been endorsed by the Amputation Foundation.
+Using our experiences and connections from working at AIM, we have created this charity to assist hospital professionals throughout the UK, for them to contact the Amputation Foundation when they are caring for amputees, Amputation Foundation can then learn basic information about the amputee and instruct the relevant support person/group/network to meet with the amputee and act as an immediate mentor to help them through the initial process of living life without limb(s).
+All individuals/groups/networks that work with any amputees that have been referred through the Amputation Foundation, have to follow our code of conduct and can only provide information to the amputee who has been endorsed by the Amputation Foundation.

 How it all began

 Andy is a triple amputee, right below knee, left above knee and right arm above elbow.
 He was the victim of an Improvised Explosive Device (IED) whilst on patrol in Afghanistan in 2009, he has gone on to use walking prostheses, running prostheses, cycling prostheses and various arm prostheses, he has also managed to raise vast sums of money for various army charities including motor-trike riding from Lands-end to John O’groats, a tandem skydive and abseiled down ‘The Big One’ at Blackpool, plus he is now a motivational speaker and also author of “Standing Tall” released February 2013.
 Andy is also the proprietor of several businesses including a bar, a café, a non-profit Community Interest Company (AIM) and founder of a Charity (Amputation Foundation).